 A radiograph (x-ray) may be needed for dental treatment or a dental emergency that can't wait until after the baby is born.
 Radiation from dental radiographs is extremely low.
 A leaded apron minimises the abdomen's exposure to x-rays.

-Advise a participating dentist if you are pregnant or suspect that you might be or if there is any change in the medications you take or any particular advice your physician provided.
-This will help a participating dentist determine the best time for treatment and whether to modify your treatment plan to better suit your needs and the baby's health.
+Advise your smile.com.au approved dentist if you are pregnant or suspect that you might be or if there is any change in the medications you take or any particular advice your physician provided.
+This will help your smile.com.au approved dentist determine the best time for treatment and whether to modify your treatment plan to better suit your needs and the baby's health.

 After undergoing extensive bridge work I found it was comfortable and pain free.
 We couldn't be happier with Smile, we are pleased with the service provided!Sandra, Burleigh Heads, qld

 I'm very happy with the care & service from Smile.
 The price of dental work was a very pleasant surprise.
 I was also able to use my insurance for further rebates.
 I'm so happy to have found Smile!Julie Hansen, Oxley, qld

 This is a great, inexpensive plan that allows immediate cover!Carmel Gregurke, Murray Bridge, sa

 I find I am better off with Smile, than I would have been with just health insurance.
 Now with both I save twice!Teresa, PALMWOODS, qld